Digimon and Other Characters from the Digital World

 - Empty Nest: In 2 and a Half Year Break, Joe says his mom likes when Gomamon visits because she always ends up cooking too much food, now that her two older sons have moved out.

-- The Ghost: Dr. Kido until Michi e no Armor Shinka, while Mrs. Kido's existence is merely inferred up until that point.
+- The Ghost: Dr. Kido until Michi e no Armor Shinka, while Mrs. Kido's existence is merely inferred up until that point, though she is mentioned a couple of times in the dub.
 We don't actually see them in animation until tri.

 - Mum Looks Like a Sister: Mrs. Kido looks about mid-thirties, which is pushing it for someone who has an eighteen-year-old son... let alone two other sons well into their twenties by then.